-There maybe symptoms suggestive of PTSD if the death was traumatic. if you suspect this, then screen for it by asking about nightmares, flashbacks, ruminations.
+There maybe symptoms suggestive of post-traumatic stress disorder (PTSD) if the death was traumatic.
+If you suspect this, then screen for it by asking about nightmares, flashbacks, ruminations.
 Other symptoms to look out for include psychotic symptoms such as auditory hallucinations or visual hallucinations.

 Patients may also have an exacerbation of a pre-existing mental health problem.